 In our opinion, Lake Kepwari is the best by a long shot.
 We love Honeymoon Pool too, but it is more expensive and you can’t take trailers which rules us out for now.
 Potters Gorge is nice, but its also more expensive, busier and a much longer walk to the water.

-Stockton Lake seems to be more popular, but the lake is smaller, its got warnings about the water acidity levels and its right next to the motorcross setup, which isn’t exactly quiet.
+Stockton Lake camping seems to be more popular, but the lake is smaller, its got warnings about the water acidity levels and its right next to the motocross setup, which isn’t exactly quiet.

 Skiing at Lake Kepwari

 One of the primary reasons so much time and money was put into Lake Kepwari was to cater for the huge skiing capability that it has.
 According to the sign, Lake Kepwari is the second largest ski lake in Western Australia.
 At 2km by 1km, there’s plenty of room for a number of boats to enjoy the lake.